-The Little Big Horn Campaign occurred in 1876-1877 when the Sioux justly charged the Government with breaking the Fort Laramie Treaty by permitting encroachment on Indian land and by failing to provide at the agencies all the goods and services promised.
+The Little Big Horn Campaign occurred in 1876-1877 when the Sioux justly charged the Government with breaking the Fort Laramie Treaty by permitting encroachment on Indian land and by failing to provide the agencies with all the goods and services promised.
 The whites justly charged the Sioux with breaking the treaty by raiding the settlements and travel routes fringing the Indian domain.

 Though the Army tried to turn back the gold seekers and the Government sought to buy the Black Hills from the Sioux, both efforts were in vain.

-When the Indians would not comply with orders from the Interior Department to return to the reservations by the end of January 1876, these people were labeled “hostiles” and the Army was requested to take action.
+When the Indians would not comply with orders from the Interior Department to return to the reservations by the end of January 1876, these people were labeled “hostiles,” and the Army was requested to take action.

 A small expedition into the Powder River country in March 1876 produced negligible results.
 After that, a much larger operation, based on a War Department plan, was carried out in the early Sumner months.
 As implemented by Lieutenant General Philip Sheridan, commander of the Division of the Missouri, the plan was to converge several columns simultaneously on the Yellowstone River, where the Indians would be trapped and then forced to return to their reservations.